ethereum-optimism/community-hub/src/docs/contribute/README.md

 You can contribute towards the collective in a million different ways, and there is no way we could make processes for all of these contributions.
 Nor would we want to!
 However, getting from 0 to 1 is the hardest step.
 So we have made a few ways to get you up to speed and contributing in no time!

-If this list is too overwhelming you can start by checking out the [“Get a Grant”](../governance/get-a-grant.md) page.

 If you are looking for what is happening right now, add the [Optimism Public calender](https://calendar.google.com/calendar/embed?src=c_4hui70itm089e7t8q50heh1kno%40group.calendar.google.com) to see upcoming events!
+We also have a [“Get a Grant”](../governance/get-a-grant.md) page if you already have an idea on how you want to contribute.

 ## 🌍 Accessibility